omahs/zksync-cli/README.md

 ### Testing

 Proper tests will be included soon.
-For now, you can test new changes locally by installing this package globably with `npm i -g`.
+For now, you can test new changes locally by installing this package globally with `npm i -g`.

 ## Official Links